Deepfriedchril/Siboor_Trident_AWD_June_2024/Hardware Mods.md

 Helps with wiring and gives additional space for other mods.

 - [ ] Install the motors upside-down from what is shown in the manual.
+    * Install the motors with wires facing the sides or rear. **Do not** direct the wires inwards as shown in the photo.
 - [ ] **Invert** the motor step direction for x1 and y1

 ### Remove Cable Chain